China: The South in Winter

 Tour balances paid by check/bank transfer may carry a 4% discount

 Understandably given its huge size, China has a massive variety of habitats and an equally varied and fascinating avifauna.
-We’ve been offering tours to China for more than two decades and this new tour is a major overhaul of a firm favorite – our winter waterbird spectacular.
-We still visit Poyang Hu National Nature Reserve, an outstanding site with its fabulously evocative cranes where for more than a decade we’ve been seeing four, occasionally five, species: Common, the mythical Siberian, White-naped, Hooded and rarely even a vagrant Sandhill Crane.
-The supporting cast has included a world-class list of waterbirds and we’ve seen, and expect to see thousands of Swan Geese, hundreds of Falcated Ducks and at least a few Baikal Teal, plus huge parties of Oriental Storks, while nearby we stand a good chance of encountering reasonable numbers of Scaly-sided Mergansers at their most reliable wintering site anywhere in the world.
-Other specialties should include spectacular Mandarin Ducks and diminutive Pied Falconets.
-We also have a chance of seeing the rare Baer’s Pochard, and perhaps even a Japanese Waxwing or with luck a wintering Swinhoe’s Crake!
+We’ve been offering tours to China for more than two decades and this recently revised tour is a major overhaul of a WINGS favorite – our winter waterbird spectacular.
+We still visit Poyang Hu National Nature Reserve, an outstanding site with its fabulously evocative cranes of four, occasionally five, species including the mythical Siberian and White-naped.
+The supporting cast has included a world-class list of waterbirds and we expect to see thousands of Swan Geese, hundreds of Falcated Duck and at least a few Baikal Teal, while nearby we stand a good chance of encountering reasonable numbers of Scaly-sided Merganser at the world’s most reliable wintering site.
+Other specialties should include huge parties of Oriental Stork, the spectacular Mandarin Duck and the diminutive Pied Falconet.
+We even have a chance of seeing the rare Baer’s Pochard, and perhaps even a Japanese Waxwing or with luck a wintering Swinhoe’s Crake!

-China has come a long way in the past two decades or so.
-Besides hosting an increasing number of comfortable hotels, this fascinating country now boasts an impressive transport infrastructure, and we’ll make good use of it on this unusual tour.
+China has come a long way in the past few decades.
+Besides hosting an increasing number of comfortable hotels, this fascinating country now boasts a truly impressive transport infrastructure, which we’ll make good use of on this unusual tour.

 Tour Team